 Reducing the Loan Balance

 There are no prepayment penalties on federal and private student loans, so borrowers can make extra payments on the principal balance of the loan.
 Normally, this yields a lower loan balance without changing the monthly loan payment.
 The lower loan balance means more of each payment is applied to principal and less to interest.
 This will pay off the loan quicker and save money on interest.
-The lender, however, might be willing to reamortize the loan, which can lead to a lower monthly loan payment.
+The lender, however, might be willing to reamortize the loan, which can lead to a lower monthly payment.

 Other ways of reducing the loan balance include loan forgiveness and student loan repayment assistance plans (LRAPs).
 Student loan forgiveness cancels all or part of the remaining debt, often in exchange for working in a specific occupation, such as teaching in a national need area or working in a public service job.
 (Teacher loan forgiveness and public service loan forgiveness are tax-free under current law.)

 LRAPs are similar, but the repayment assistance is provided on a monthly basis by an employer or an educational institution.
 Employers like LRAPs because they help with recruiting and retention of millennials.
-Tufts University provides a LRAP that meshes well with public service loan forgiveness to encourage their alumni to pursue public service jobs.
+Tufts University provides a LRAP that pairs well with public service loan forgiveness to encourage their alumni to pursue public service jobs.

 Crowdsourcing from friends and family (and sometimes strangers) might help you raise money to pay down debt, especially if your story is compelling.
 You can also ask them to help you pay off your student loans instead of giving birthday and holiday presents.
 (If they still give you gifts, you can sell them on eBay to raise money to pay off your student loans.)

 Reducing the Interest Rate